Satisfaction with private health funds slumps

 Medibank Private returned the worst satisfaction levels in the year to September 2016, slipping 3.6% year-on-year to 70.1%.
 NIB suffered the greatest losses in customer satisfaction, down 5.1% to 70.9%.

-Customer retention is an integral aspect of growing an insurer's customer base, however, only one-quarter (27.9%) of policyholders maintained they were "very satisfied".
+Customer retention is an integral aspect of growing a fund's customer base, however, only one-quarter (27.9%) of policyholders maintained they were "very satisfied".

 This means a significant proportion of clients may consider cancelling or switching their current policies.

 In October, we reported complaints to the Private Health Insurance Ombudsman had risen substantially since 2013.
-This is unsurprising, given most Aussies believe private health insurers are motivated by money.
+This is unsurprising, given most Aussies believe private health funds are motivated by money.

 The decline in private health satisfaction is worrying, considering Australia has "reached a crisis point" in public hospital funding.
 Waiting times are up and bed numbers down.